Beatification for Fulton Sheen delayed by Vatican

 Pope Francis notified the diocese last month that the beatification of Sheen had been approved and would take place on Dec.
 21. No new date has been set for the beatification.

-Sheen’s remains were returned to Peoria from New York this year after a court ruled Sheen’s niece could bury the clergyman known for his radio and TV preaching could be buried there.
+Sheen’s remains were returned to Peoria from New York this year after a court ruled Sheen’s niece could bury the clergyman known for his radio and TV preaching.